 SWAIA Indian Market Fills The Plaza and Surrounding Streets

-From 7:00 a.m.- 5:00 p.m. on Saturday and Sunday, the 95th Southwestern Association for Indian Arts (SWAIA) Santa Fe Indian Market will transform the City of Santa Fe with nearly 900 of the continent’s finest Native American artists showing their work in booths filling the Santa Fe Plaza and surrounding streets.
+From 7 a.m.to 5 p.m. on Saturday and 8 a.m. to 5 p.m. on Sunday, the Southwestern Association for Indian Arts (SWAIA) Santa Fe Indian Market transforms the City of Santa Fe with nearly 900 of the continent’s finest Native American artists showing their work in booths filling the Santa Fe Plaza and surrounding streets.
 The Indian Market is the largest and most prestigious Native American fine art show in the world.
 And, it’s an experience that will wow you.